AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 This campaign takes place in *Critical Role's* world of Exandria, beginning in the small town of Jigow in Xorhas on the continent of Wildemount.

+## Character Options

+The dominant races of Wildemount are **dwarves**, **elves**, **halflings**, and **humans**.

+All the races, classes, and backgrounds from the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw) are available for this campaign.

+Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.

+No evil characters.

 ## What the Characters Know

 Characters begin the adventure knowing the following facts.